guzmanvig/GooglePhotosFramePy/README.md

 take a while depending on the number of photos you have.
 Then, it will display it in fullscreen randomly.

 To quit the app press `q` (repeatedly if needed).

+## Window Scripts

+There are a bunch of Task Scheduler tasks and scripts in the `window_scripts` folder, with the goal of turning on and off the photo frame and computer during sleep hours, and turn down the screen brightness at night.
+More information on the readme inside the folder